Otoplasty: Otoplastic praxis

-The support framework of the reconstructed pinna must be more rigid than the natural cartilage framework of a normal ear, in order for it to remain of natural size, proportion, and contour.
-If the reconstructed pinna framework were as structurally delicate as the cartilage framework of a natural pinna, its anatomic verisimilitude as an ear would gradually be eroded by a combination of the pressure of the tight skin-envelope in the temporal region of the head, and of the pressure of the progressive contracture of the surgical scar(s).
+The support framework of the reconstructed auricle must be more rigid than the natural cartilage framework of a normal ear, in order for it to remain of natural size, proportion, and contour.
+If the reconstructed auricle framework were as structurally delicate as the cartilage framework of a natural auricle, its anatomic verisimilitude as an ear would gradually be eroded by a combination of the pressure of the tight skin-envelope in the temporal region of the head, and of the pressure of the progressive contracture of the surgical scar(s).

 Prominent ears

-In the practice of otoplasty, the term "prominent ears" describes external ears (pinnae) that, regardless of their size, protrude from the sides of the head.
+In the practice of otoplasty, the term "prominent ears" describes external ears (auricles) that, regardless of their size, protrude from the sides of the head.
 The abnormal appearance exceeds the normal head-to-ear measures, wherein the external ear is less than 2 cm, and at an angle of less than 25 degrees, from the side of the head.
 Ear configurations, of distance and angle, that exceed the normal measures, appear prominent when the man or the woman is viewed from either the front or the back perspective.
 In the occurrence of prominent ears, the common causes of anatomic defect, deformity, and abnormality can occur individually or in combination; they are: